-Very few budget hotels in central London have car parks and even if you do stay outside the centre, don’t assume you’ll be able to park for free.
+Very few hotels or AirB&B’s in central London (zone 1) have parking.
+Even if you stay outside the centre, don’t assume you’ll be able to park for free.

 On-street parking in London

 Many streets in London are Controlled Parking Zones (CPZ).
 These are areas reserved for residents who pay an annual fee to park in front of their own homes.
 Other streets have double yellow lines where you can’t park at all at any time.